DataONEorg/dataone-web/content/learning/training.md

       Open to researchers and students from any discipline or sector, we offer courses at NCEAS in Santa Barbara - and welcome locals and travelers alike!
 We can also arrange a customized training at your home institution by request.

       \*Due to COVID-19 in-person training is currently postponed.
-  - template: markdown
-    style: default
-    content: "**Curriculum At A Glance**"
   button:
     template: ''
     type: external website